domkris/AuthDemo/README.md

 - **Step 1: User sends login request** <br>
     Server checks user's email and password.
-    User can be locked out on 5 wrong login attempts.
+    User can be locked out on 5 wrong login attempts for 5 min.
     If user credentials are correct go to step 2 and 3.<br><br>
 - **Step 2: Server Creates JWT Access Token, stores it in Redis**<br>
     Access Token is in format of JWT Token and is valid and